 All employees returning to campus must adhere to the university's Employee Health Protection Procedures and complete EHS Return To Work Health and Safety Training for COVID-19.
 Employees are also strongly advised to follow CDC and health department guidance outside of work to minimize the potential spread of COVID-19 to themselves, their coworkers and others.

-All individuals returning to campus will be required to adhere to the university's guidelines on use of face coverings/masks and physical distancing.
-In alignment with New York state guidance, we will require those returning to campus to complete a mandatory daily screening.
+All faculty and staff approved to work on campus (or other facility) are required to complete the Daily Check assessment each day before arriving on campus or accessing campus facilities and to comply with the requirements of the surveillance testing program.
+Individuals must also adhere to the university's guidelines on use of face coverings/masks and physical distancing.
 The Daily Check allows faculty, staff and students approved to return to Cornell’s main campus or related facilities to confirm that they are symptom-free and have not had recent exposure to someone with COVID-19 prior to their arrival on campus or accessing university facilities.

 What should I do if I am presenting symptoms of COVID-19?